Raptors65/darwin/ARCHITECTURE.md

    - LLM extracts generalizable rules (e.g., "Use early returns")
    - Rules are categorized: style, convention, workflow, constraint
    - Top rules (by usage count) are included in agent prompts

+3. **Immediate Feedback Response (Auto-Fix)**
+   - When changes are requested, Darwin immediately attempts to fix
+   - Fetches all review comments and inline code comments from GitHub
+   - Runs a specialized feedback fix agent on the same branch
+   - Pushes updates directly to the PR (up to 3 iterations)
+   - Creates a tighter feedback loop for faster convergence

 ### Rule Extraction Prompt